 Bratislava's City Baseline Report (D3.3) gives a very detailed overview of the governance framework for cultural heritage management, disaster risk reduction (DRR) and climate change adaptation.
 At present, all of these are being dealt with at different ministries in a "silo"-like fashion.
 The City Baseline Report concludes that there is an absence of direct links between cultural heritage resilience and climate change adaptation in urban areas and disaster risk management.
 The updated national strategy for adaptation to climate change and the forthcoming SECAP (mentioned above) open up the topic of cultural heritage protection as well as revealing the absence of relevant legal tools for local authorities to enforce implementation of adaptation measures.
-One possible solution to this would be a new act on climate change adaptation and mitigation of impacts, which would also to a certain extent amend existing legislation on building and construction, spatial planning, cultural heritage protection, DRR and other relevant sectors.
+One possible solution to this would be a new act on climate change adaptation on building and construction, spatial planning, cultural heritage protection, DRR and other relevant sectors.